wevanshomelab/gke-cluster/README.md

 # On Boarding
 ### Access to cluster services
-Git added to the github org `WevansHomeLab` for OAuth access to cluster services
+Get added to the github org `WevansHomeLab` for OAuth access to cluster services

 ### Create a new project
-Create a pull request to add a new project for your self under [user-projects](https://wevanshomelab/gke-cluster/blob/main/manifests/user-projects/values.yaml)
+Create a pull request to add a new project for your self under [user-projects](https://github.com/wevanshomelab/gke-cluster/blob/main/manifests/user-projects/values.yaml)

 Example:
 ```